Making Unconventional Natural Gas Exploration Greener and Safer

 When oil and gas companies take necessary precautions to properly plug gas leaks, this prevents emissions and also increases output.
 Fortunately, top oil and gas engineers have developed infrared cameras and operational equipment that can detect leaks.
 These innovations provide great investment opportunities for producers looking to maintain safe and effective operations.

-Other companies are working towards replacing traditional pressure-monitoring pneumatic controllers that are known to emit gas into the atmosphere.
-This innovative move is intended to bring in lower-bleed designs that can minimize emissions by up to 35 billion cubic feet/year.
+Other companies are working towards replacing traditional pressure-monitoring pneumatic controllers that they know emit gas into the atmosphere.
+This innovative move intends to bring in lower-bleed designs that can minimize emissions by up to 35 billion cubic feet/year.
 As such, operators will replace chemical injection pumps with solar-powered units that are more eco-friendly.

 Water-free Fracking and Other Innovative Measures